 It’s a good idea to connect on Facebook or another platform or app to which you both have frequent access.
 This makes it easier to stay in touch and send messages between interviews.

-In fact, staying connected between interviews can allow you to get to know one another without having to schedule a video call.
-You can talk a little more casually, about everyday life, personal interests, food, culture, etc. The more you learn about each other, the better!
+In fact, staying connected between interviews can allow you to get to know one another without scheduling a video call.
+You can talk a little more casually about everyday life, personal interests, food, culture, etc. The more you learn about each other, the better!

 Review the interview with your spouse or other adults in the household.
 Ask your kids how they like the Au Pair.

-Usually, after the first interview, families have a pretty good idea whether they want to talk to the same Au Pair again.
-If it’s a good fit, Host Families often say they feel an immediate “click,” or a gut feeling telling them it’s the right person.
+Usually, after the first interview, families have a pretty good idea of whether they want to talk to the same Au Pair again.
+If it’s a good fit, Host Families often say they feel an immediate “click” or a gut feeling telling them it’s the right person.

 Even if you click right away, take a few days to talk and interview.
 There are a lot of things to consider when hosting an Au Pair, and you’ll want to make sure everyone is comfortable before extending an offer.